Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point SO2 was greatly reduced and ozone surged.
 Today ozone is the biggeset contributor to poor air quality, and PM2.5 has also had a concerning rise since 2000.

 What causes these pollutants?
 How harmful are they?
 Why are they increasing?
+How can we reduce air pollution in the valley?

+**Discussion**:

+1) What causes these pollutants?
+Ozone is a

+2) How harmful are they?

+3) Why are they increasing?
+Population increase in the valley doesn't help.
+Requires more energy, more cars, more infrastructure.

-How can we get cleaner air in the valley?
+4) How can we reduce air pollution in the valley?

+**Conclusion**:

+discuss most promising ways to improve air quality

+if you coach youth sports, you consider canceling practice if the AQI goes above 100.

+To help raise public awareness of air quality, I think placing air quality monitors at street level downtown and having live, color-coded displays announcing current AQI (and perhaps a 7-day plotted history) could be of use.
+Something near Pioneer Park could attract a lot of eyeballs.
+Having a Tesla sales booth stationed next to it while the Farmer's market is going on might result in a few sales..

+**Future work**:

+Interactive plot.

 If you're reading this, I'm not finished yet!
 (01 Mar 2020)